Living with & beyond cancer - Advice for women

 - Lack of confidence

 The emotional effects of your cancer diagnosis can impact you at any stage in your treatment and beyond.
-People affected by cancer are more likely to seek support once their treatment has finished, often years later.
-Many cancer side-effects such as sleeping difficulties, fatigue and problems eating and body image can also affect your mood.
-Telling your medical team or nurse specialists about these worries and fears will help you through this journey.
+People affected by cancer are more likely to seek support once their treatment has finished, sometimes years later.
+Many side-effects such as sleeping difficulties, fatigue and changes to your body image can also affect your mood.
+Telling your medical team or nurse specialists about these issues will help you.

 Sex and fertility